 Where to Stay

-Koh Chang has every type of accommodation for whatever your budget may be.
+There are a lot of different Koh Chang hotels.
+In fact, the island has every type of accommodation for whatever your budget may be.
 There are backpacker havens for $5/night and high-end luxury resorts.
 There are also mid-range bungalows for $15-$20/night, which I found to be a happy medium.

 The first time I was on the island, I stayed in the backpacker area called Lonely Beach.
 It was a fun spot to be for a couple of weeks, but I would fall asleep to the bass beats from the parties down the street most nights.

 The second time I came back to the island, I stayed in Klong Prao and enjoyed it much more.
-I stayed at Pajamas Koh Chang Hostel and could not recommend it more.
+I stayed at one of the top rated hostels in Koh Chang, Pajamas Koh Chang Hostel and could not recommend it more.
 I love hostels that have a pool and are clean!
 Klong Prao ended up being my favorite beach on the island as well so the location was unbeatable.

 How to Get to Koh Chang

-If you’re coming from Bangkok, go to the eastern bus terminal and take the government bus to Trat.
+If you’re traveling from Bangkok to Koh Chang, go to the eastern bus terminal and take the government bus to Trat.
 From Trat you can take a pick-up taxi to the Koh Chang pier (Laem Ngop).
 It depends on how many people are in the taxi with you, but it shouldn’t cost more than 60 baht.
 The drivers may try and charge you closer to 150-200 baht if you’re by yourself or with only one other person.

 Have you been to any Thai islands before?
-What would you be interested in doing in Koh Chang?
+What would you be interested in doing on Koh Chang Island?

 Feel free to pin this image for future reference by clicking on the top right hand corner.